dosemu2/dosemu2/doc/README.txt

    Trident drivers, or the patched SVGA drivers of Windows 3.11.

    The Trident drivers for Windows are in the files tvgaw31a.zip and/or tvgaw31b.zip.
 Search www.winsite.com to get them.
-Unpack the archieve.
+Unpack the archive.
    In Windows setup, install the Trident "800x600 256 color for 512K boards" driver.

-   Windows 3.11 comes with the SVGA drivers.
+   Windows 3.11 comes with SVGA drivers.
 You can also download them: search www.winsite.com for svga.exe and install the drivers.
 Then go to http://www.japheth.de/dwnload1.html and get the SVGAPatch tool.
-   This tool makes the above drivers to work with most of the video cards in a real DOS environment, and makes them dosemu-compatible too.
+   This tool causes the above drivers to work with most of the video cards in a real DOS environment, and makes them DOSEMU-compatible too.
      _________________________________________________________________

 9.3.
 VxD support

-   By the time of writing this, dosemu doesn't have the support for Windows ring-0 device drivers (VxD).
-Fortunately, most of Windows 3.1 drivers are the ring-3 ones (.drv), so you can easily install the Sound Blaster drivers, for instance.
+   By the time of writing this, DOSEMU does not have support for Windows ring-0 device drivers (VxD).
+Fortunately, most of Windows 3.1 drivers are ring-3 ones (.drv), so you can easily install the Sound Blaster drivers, for instance.
 This is not the case with Windows 3.11.
-Its network drivers are the ring-0 ones, so the native winsock won't work.
-In order to get the networking operational, you need to get the Trumpet Winsock package.
+Its network drivers are ring-0 ones, so the native Winsock does not work.
+   In order to get networking operational, you need to get the Trumpet Winsock package.
 Refer to chapter "Using Windows and Winsock" for more info on this.
      _________________________________________________________________

 9.4.
 DOS shell in Windows

-   There is probably a little use of a DOS shell under Windows under dosemu...
-But for those who needs it, here are the basic hints.
-DOS shell is supported by DOSEMU only if Windows is running in a Standard mode.
+   There is probably little use of a DOS shell under Windows under DOSEMU...
+But for those who need it, here are some basic hints.
+The DOS shell is supported by DOSEMU only if Windows is running in Standard mode.
 The Enhanced mode DOS shell is currently unsupported.
-Note however, that unlike in a real DOS environment, under DOSEMU the DOS shell of the Windows in Standard mode allows you to run the protected mode apps (in the real DOS environment only the DOS shell of the Enhanced mode allows this).
+   Note however, that unlike in a real DOS environment, under DOSEMU the DOS shell of the Windows in Standard mode allows you to run protected mode applications (in the real DOS environment only the DOS shell of the Enhanced mode allows this).
      _________________________________________________________________

 10. The DOSEMU mouse